zammelRocks/Stress-Testing-LM-truthfulness/README.md

 # About Me Page : Let's Get in Touch
 <img width="1918" height="1032" alt="image" src="https://github.com/user-attachments/assets/47fa68fe-d574-4601-892a-aab94eaaa74e" />

-# Teaser : youll be able to evaluate your model on your dataset sooner ;)
+# Teaser : you will be able to evaluate your model on your dataset sooner ;)
 <img width="1298" height="850" alt="image" src="https://github.com/user-attachments/assets/6c993795-a898-4063-a497-bb8306a4b33f" />